Japan Blog

 Signing up for the test!

+The JLPT page was really easy to navigate through and is available in many languages, so I had no issues finding the information I needed.
 After deciding when I would be taking the test and checking the application periods, I had to register for “MyJLPT”.
 Registration is very easy and self-explanatory.
 You are guided step by step and given examples to show you how to properly input your information.

 application-period